Before You’re Awarded A Grant

 What about dance, theater and art projects?

 It is critical to consult with HI staff about these types of projects prior to application.
 Typically, HI will not fund performance projects unless they incorporate the interpretation of the performance through a complementary lecture and/or discussion with the audience.
-For example, if a Scottish highlander group will dance and also explain the history and cultural meanings of bagpipes, traditional dress and the dance steps, the project may be eligible.
-If a museum hosts an art exhibit and would like to bring in scholars to talk about that particular art movement, that project may also be eligible.
+For example, if a Scottish highlander group will dance, they can apply for project funding from HI that would allow them to offer companion activities for the public such as activities that explain the history and cultural meaning of bagpipes, traditional dress, and the dance steps.
+If a museum hosts an art exhibit and would like to bring in scholars to talk about a particular art movement, that project may also be eligible.
 Theater presentations that involve living history re-enactments (such as someone portraying the life and times of Grant Wood or Charles Darwin) may also be considered for funding.

 Why are the project start and end dates important?

 No HI grant funds can support activities occurring prior to the project start date.
-The length of the grant-funded portion of projects can extend to a maximum of two years from the start date.
+The length of the grant-funded portion of projects can extend to a maximum of one year from the start date.
 Additionally, HI’s reporting deadlines are tied to the project end dates.

 Can staff salaries be included in the Humanities Iowa Grant Request Column of the Budget Form?